EQ Guide: Investing for Children – it’s never been so necessary

-This guide outlines the main options available.
-It also covers choosing the right investment strategy and includes a number of case studies for parents and grandparents.
+In this guide we explain the best ways to help children secure their financial future.
+It outlines the main options available and includes a number of case studies for parents and grandparents:

 - Junior ISAs

 - National Savings & Investments